ChristopherMcDonald/StudyBuddy/README.md

 # StudyBuddy
 A reviewing site for libraries, coffee shops and pretty much anywhere to study!
-[COMPSCI 4WW3 Final Project]

-Live version hosted at [StudyBuddy](https://www.studybuddy.world).

-## Add on Task
-I did do the AJAX one!

 ## Built With
 The technology and frameworks to make this are as follows: